Hypena californica Behr, 1870

 Photograph copyright: Merrill A. Peterson

-This species is most likely to be confused with Hypena modestoides which has identical wing shape.
-Its forewing is more mottled brown than that of H. californica with a light area across the wing lateral to the postmedial line and a triangular yellow-brown spot at the forewing apex.
+This species is most likely to be confused with Hypena modestoides.
+H. modestoides has an identical wing shape, but its forewing is more mottled brown than that of H. californica, with a light area across the wing lateral to the postmedial line and a triangular yellow-brown spot at the forewing apex.
 Plain brown specimens of Hypena humuli also resemble H. californica, but this species has broader wings that lack the slight hook at the apex of H. californica and their color is duller.
 Some females of Hypena decorata could be confused with H. californica, but this species has a raised patch of scales below the cell in median area between the orbicular and reniform spots that H. californica lacks.

 Larva is smooth and dark green with a longitudinal subdorsal white line.
 It is illustrated by Miller & Hammond (2003).